Izemrasen/Clavardage/README.txt

 		Server.Listen(): update GUI whenever receiving a message Session.send(): update GUI whenever sending a message Message
+	messageID: use InputStreamReader instead of ios oos etc.
 	New structure:
 		MessageData (not abstract): content type is abstract (String, byte[], etc.)
 		MessageEvent (not abstract): same as now